Job Title: Speech-Language Pathologist (Elementary or Secondary) Applicant Pool

-If you are interested in a position for the current school year or the upcoming 2021-22 school year, please complete this application to be considered.
+If you are interested in a position for the current or upcoming 2024-25 school year, please complete this application to be considered.
 We use pool postings throughout the entire calendar year to interview and hire SLPs.
 We do not post by specific building openings.

 Reports To: Building Principal

 Work Schedule/FLSA Status: As per negotiated agreement / Exempt

 Salary Schedule: Commensurate with experience and education plus 7 percent of the regular teaching salary as outlined in applicable negotiated agreement.

 Position Purpose: Screens and assess students for possible communication disorders as identified through Rule 51.
 Designs, implements, and collects documentation on the delivery of services to each identified student.
 Works collaboratively with students, parents, building staff, and other Individual Education Program team members to provide and implement IEP services to enhance a student's progress in the general curriculum/environment.